MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ====================================================================== -->
-## Navigate to pages and load page content
+## Navigate to pages and manage loaded content

-These APIs support fundamental capabilities of WebView2 to manage loaded content in WebView2, including:
+These APIs support fundamental capabilities of WebView2 to manage loaded content in WebView2.
-*  Manage content loaded into WebView2.
-*  History API.
-*  Block unwanted navigations.
-*  Navigation events.
-*  Manage the network requests in WebView2.
-*  Client certificates.

 <!-- ------------------------------ -->